klmhsb42/yoga_coach_web/README.md

 ## Abstract

 *Yoga Coach web* is a web app that allows you to record your body pose with your webcam and will give you feedback how good your doing on a certain exercise based on coputer vision analysis.
 This app was developed as my final project during the data science bootcamp at [Spiced Academy](https://www.spiced-academy.com/de/program/data-science) in Berlin.
-If you dont' want to setup by yourself, you can have a look at the screenshots.
+If you don't want to setup by yourself, you can have a look at the screenshots.

 ## Credits